-10. Record Keeping
+9 Record Keeping

 - Well-kept records are essential to good child protection practice.
-Our school is clear about the need to record any concern about a child or children within our school and when these records should be shared with other agencies. - All concerns, discussions and decisions made, and the reasons for those decisions, should be recorded in writing on the schools safeguarding incident/concern from/system.
-If in doubt about recording requirements, staff should discuss with the Designated Safeguarding Lead (or deputy). - Child Protection records will record facts and not personal opinions.
-A body map will be completed if injuries have been observed. - Records will be completed as soon as possible after the incident/event, using the child's words and will be signed and dated by the member of staff.
-If members of staff are in any doubt about recording requirements, they will discuss their concerns with the DSL.
-These records are kept in the office and CPOMS. - Safeguarding records are kept for individual children and are maintained separately from all other records relating to the child in the school.
+Our school is clear about the need to record any concern about a child or children within our school and when these records should be shared with other agencies. - All concerns, discussions and decisions made, and the reasons for those decisions, are to be recorded in writing on the school's confidential safeguarding form and/or pastoral information form.

+- Child Protection records will usually record facts and not personal opinions.
+If a staff member records an opinion, this should be made explicit in the recording. - A body map will be completed if injuries or marks have been observed. - Photographs of injuries should NOT be taken by staff; staff should use body maps to detail concerns.
+Taking photos of injuries can be traumatic and distressing for children and staff.
+Staff should not examine a child and should only record what they can see. - If photos of injuries are required for evidence purposes, this should be directed/carried out by the Police.
+If you are asked to take photos of an injury by a social worker or police officer clearly state in the records who asked you to do this, name, date, time, and ensure you record the individuals rationale behind this decision.
+Staff can challenge this request if they do not feel comfortable and wait for a Social worker/ Police officer to attend. - Records will be completed as soon as possible after the incident/event, using the child's words, and will be signed and dated by the member of staff making the report.
+If members of staff are in any doubt about recording requirements, they will discuss their concerns with the DSL. - The school uses paper concern records with a body map that s completed by staff, visitors and external professionals to report concerns.
+Paper copies are uploaded to CPOMS.
+The paper copies are then kept in a locked cabinet in the Family Support and Parenting Practitioner's office.
+Actions taken from the report are written onto the form and CPOMS. - Safeguarding records are kept for individual children and are maintained separately from all other records relating to the child in the school.
 Safeguarding records are kept in accordance with data protection legislation and are retained centrally and securely by the DSL.
-Safeguarding records are shared with staff on a 'need to know' basis only. - All safeguarding records will be transferred in accordance with data protection legislation to the child's subsequent school/setting, under confidential and separate cover.
-These will be given to the new DSL and a receipt of delivery will be obtained.
+Safeguarding records are highly confidential and shared with staff on a 'need to know' basis only. - All safeguarding records will be transferred in accordance with data protection legislation to the child's subsequent school/setting, under confidential and separate cover.
+These will be given to the new DSL, within 5 days of the child starting at their new school and a receipt of delivery will be obtained.